MicrosoftDocs/dataexplorer-docs/data-explorer/monitor-batching-ingestion.md

 :::image type="content" source="media/monitor-batching-ingestion/all-event-metrics-chart.png" alt-text="Screenshot of the Metrics pane in Azure portal showing a chart with graphs for all of the events received, processed, dropped and during ingestion from the github database aggregated over time." lightbox="media/monitor-batching-ingestion/all-event-metrics-chart.png":::

 * Notice that all the events that were sent from Event Hub were processed successfully by the Azure Data Explorer data connection.
-* If you have more than one Event Hub in the Event Hub namespace, you should filter the **Outgoing Messages** metric by the **Entity Name** dimension to get only data from the desired Event hub in your Event Hub namespace.
+* If you have more than one Event Hub in the Event Hub namespace, you should filter the **Outgoing Messages** metric by the **Entity Name** dimension to get only data from the desired Event Hub in your Event Hub namespace.

 > [!NOTE]
 > There's no option to monitor outgoing message per consumer group.
 The **Outgoing Messages** metric counts the total number of messages that were consumed by all consumer groups.
 So, if you have a few consumer groups in your Event Hub, you may get a larger number of **Outgoing Messages** than **Events Received**.